bahmutov/find-test-names/README.md

 ### findEffectiveTestTags

 Returns a single object with full test titles as keys.
 For each key, the value is the list of effective tags.
 See the [find-effective-tags.js](./test/find-effective-tags.js) spec file.

+### findEffectiveTestTagsIn

-You can use the utility method `findEffectiveTestTags(filename)` to let this module read the file from disk.
+You can use the utility method `findEffectiveTestTagsIn(filename)` to let this module read the file from disk and find the effective tags that apply to each test by its full title.

 ### Bin